KevinDelta/exim-agent/docs/README.md

 ## Overview

 This documentation covers the integrated compliance workflow that combines real-time compliance analysis with context-aware chat functionality.
-The system provides a seamless user experience backed by sophisticated AI services including LangGraph, Mem0, ChromaDB, and ZenML.
+The system provides a seamless user experience backed by sophisticated AI services including LangGraph, Mem0, and ChromaDB.

 ## 📚 Documentation Structure